 - The students must first bring their grievance directly and informally to the person or persons with whom they have the grievance.

-If this informal effort to resolve a grievance fails, the student must file a written grievance complaint & supporting documentation, using the Grievance Form, with the Director of Operations.
+If this informal effort to resolve a grievance fails, the student must file a written grievance complaint & supporting documentation, using the Grievance Form, with the Compliance Office.
 The student must file such written complaints within three (3) months of the incident that is the subject of the grievance.
 The complaint must include a concise statement of the allegations that form the basis of the complaint, including a careful statement of the facts, a summary of the informal attempts at resolution, and a suggested remedy.

 Note: Privacy rights of students, faculty, and staff will be respected.
 Access to the summaries for all legitimate purposes will be afforded to all parties until the grievance is resolved.
 Copies may be retained only by those parties against whom a grievance is alleged.
 Grievance records will not be made part of any permanent student, faculty, or staff record.

-Cummings Graduate Institute Complaint Form
+Cummings Graduate Institute Complaint and Grievance Forms

 Arizona State Board for Private Postsecondary Education Complaint Procedure

 If a student complaint cannot be resolved after exhausting the complaint or grievance procedures as listed above, the student may file a complaint with the Arizona State Board for Private Postsecondary Education.
-Complaints or grievances must be filed within three (3) years of the student’s last date of attendance.
+Complaints or grievances must be filed within two (2) years of the student’s last date of attendance.
 The Arizona State Board for Private Postsecondary Education staff shall investigate the complaint of the allegations and if the complaint is true and violates the statue of the Arizona State Board for Private Postsecondary Education rules.
 Upon completion of the Arizona State Board for Private Postsecondary Education’s staff investigation, the complaint shall be referred to the Complaint Committee for review.
 Based upon the information provided the Complaint Committee can do one of the following: